kevinmutwiri/soft-skills/week8/prepPitch.md

 ## Creating a Storytelling Outline

 [Watch it](https://www.youtube.com/watch?v=ZmNpeXTj2c4) and make special note of the 5 different stages the video recommends as the best way to outline a presentation.

+## Pitching to Tech Leadership

+At times, you’re going to pitch to business leadership in a company, and at other times, you might need to advocate for your idea among senior tech leaders.
+These leaders might include roles such as the Chief Technology Officer (CTO), Chief Product Officer, Engineering Manager, and Director of Product.

+Whether you’re an aspiring entrepreneur or a team member with an innovative idea, knowing how to pitch to tech leadership can mean the difference between getting your ideas noticed and having them fall by the wayside.

+Effective communication and persuasion skills are essential for professionals looking to make a significant impact in the tech industry.
+In this lesson, we’re going to learn the best way to do this.

+Considerations for Pitching to Technology Leadership

+Understand Your Audience
+Research and gather information about the individuals you will be presenting to, such as their backgrounds, interests, and areas of expertise.
+Tailor your pitch to align with their goals and challenges, ensuring that your proposal addresses their specific needs.
+For example, imagine you’re pitching a cybersecurity solution to your company’s CTO.
+Research the company’s recent security breaches or challenges and highlight how your solution directly addresses those issues.
+By showcasing your understanding of their pain points, you can establish credibility and capture their attention.

+Clearly Highlight the Problem and Solution
+Begin by illustrating the current challenges and their impact on the organization.
+Then, introduce your solution as a means to address these pain points and demonstrate its potential benefits.
+For example, suppose you are pitching a new project management software to the head of product development.
+Start by discussing the common problems faced by project managers, such as missed deadlines and communication gaps.
+Present your software as an intuitive and collaborative tool that streamlines project workflows, enhances communication, and ultimately improves overall productivity.

+Highlight the Value Proposition
+Tech leaders are often focused on the bottom line and ROI (Return on Investment).
+Emphasize the value proposition of your proposal by clearly outlining the tangible benefits it offers.
+Whether it’s cost savings, increased revenue, improved efficiency, or enhanced customer experience, tie your solution to specific metrics that resonate with tech leadership.
+For example, if you’re pitching a cloud migration strategy to the CEO of a software company, highlight how the migration will reduce infrastructure costs, improve scalability, and enable faster time-to-market for new product features.
+Showcasing the potential financial gains and competitive advantages will increase the likelihood of buy-in from tech leadership.

+Demonstrate Expertise and Credibility
+Establish your expertise and credibility by providing evidence of research done to show instances where your idea has helped other teams improve.
+Share relevant success stories, case studies, or testimonials to demonstrate that this is the right idea to solve a particular problem.
+For example, suppose you are pitching a machine learning algorithm to optimize a company’s supply chain to the Chief of Product.
+Highlight your team’s experience in successfully implementing similar algorithms in the company, along with measurable results such as cost savings, reduced lead times, or improved inventory management.

+Anticipate Questions and Objections
+During your pitch, anticipate questions or objections that tech leadership might have.
+Prepare solid answers that address potential concerns and show that you have thoroughly considered all angles.
+Be open to feedback and demonstrate your willingness to collaborate and adapt your proposal based on their input.
+For example, when pitching a new mobile app feature to the Head of Analytics, anticipate questions about user adoption and return on investment.
+Provide data on competitor adoption rates, user engagement statistics, and revenue growth resulting from similar feature implementations in the market.
+This proactive approach will instill confidence in your ability to address their concerns.

+As the above points mention, remember to tailor your pitch (to your audience), clearly define the problem and solution, highlight the value proposition, demonstrate expertise, and anticipate objections.
+With practice and persistence, you can master the art of pitching to tech leadership and turn your innovative ideas into reality.